Bira/octopus-carnival/_drafts/stormtroopers.md

 ### Armor

 Trooper armor is composed of a black undersuit over which are attached white armor plates.
-Due to its extremely distinctive design, non-troopers are usually only going to wear it when impersonating a trooper.
 The suit has split DR - the higher value is for the body, the lower one for the limbs.
-It's excellent protection against shrapnel and environmental hazards, and decent against direct hits from blaster pistols.
+It's decent against direct hits from blaster pistols, and excellent against any weapon less advanced than that, as well as shrapnel and environmental hazards.

-This suit of armor is usually paired with an equally distinctive TL 11 Combat Infantry Helmet (p.
+This suit of armor is usually paired with a TL 11 Combat Infantry Helmet (p.
 UT180).
 The helmet attaches to the rest of the armor and forms an airtight seal, and it counts as Sealed if an air tank is attached to the suit.

-Similar armor suits from non-Imperial manufacturers might be available to PCs.
+The specific design used by stormtroopers (of whatever era) is so distinctive that PCs will probably only want to wear those suits when trying to impersonate one.
+Suits with similar stats from non-Imperial manufacturers might be available to PCs.
 Its stats are based on those of Hardshell Armor, published in **Pyramid
 #3/12: Tech and Toys**.

 | TL | Type               | Location       | DR    | Cost  | Weight | LC |